 Refer to the program descriptions in this catalog for the specific foundational curriculum and upper-division GPA admission standards.

 Progress Towards a Degree.
 WCOE students are expected to maintain good engineering academic standing (cumulative Texas Tech GPA of 2.5 or higher).
-Engineering students are expected to maintain continuous progress toward completion of their degree program.
+Engineering students are expected to maintain continuous progress toward completion of their degree program regardless of catalog year.
 Specifically, a full-time student must achieve a C or better in 18 hours of coursework included in the degree program each year (two long semesters).
+Students are required to complete the foundation curriculum within four long semesters.
 Continued acceptance within WCOE for students who do not maintain this level of progress is subject to the discretion of the dean of the college.

 Dean's List.
 Students who maintain a semester GPA greater or equal to 3.5 are placed on the Dean's List.
 The student will be notified and a certificate may be picked up in the Engineering Opportunities Center.

 WCOE Continued Academic Probation.
-A probationary student whose current GPA is 2.5 or higher but whose cumulative GPA is below 2.5 will be placed on “WCOE continued academic probation” until the cumulative GPA is 2.5 or higher.
+A probationary student whose current GPA is 2.5 or higher but whose cumulative GPA is below 2.5 will be placed on "WCOE continued academic probation" until the cumulative GPA is 2.5 or higher.
 The student may not enroll for more than 14 hours without prior approval from an advisor or academic dean.
-Students will not be allowed to be on WCOE academic probation for more than two consecutive long semesters (summer not included).
+Students will not be allowed to be on WCOE academic probation for more one long semester (summer not included).
 Failure to meet the conditions established will result in WCOE Expulsion.

 WCOE Expulsion.
 A student on WCOE probation who has a current or cumulative GPA below 2.5 at the end of a two consecutive semesters will be on WCOE Expulsion unless grade replacements for courses completed at that time raise the cumulative GPA above 2.5.
 A student on WCOE Expulsion is not permitted to take engineering courses.

-Students may not return to WCOE after a WCOE Expulsion.
+Students may return to WCOE after a WCOE Expulsion with a 3.0 TTU cumulative GPA.
 Students are not eligible to enroll in engineering classes due to their GPA.
-Students should make an appointment with University Advising (email@example.com) to seek guidance on other degree programs offered by Texas Tech.
+Students should make an appointment with University Advising (firstname.lastname@example.org) to seek guidance on other degree programs offered by Texas Tech.